 This setting is used while in photo mode, but instead of taking just one image when the camera is triggered, it will take multiple images.
 For example, Browning Trail Cameras has a “Rapid Fire” setting that, when selected, will take up to eight images (the number of images is determined by you) when the camera is triggered, instead of just one.

-Scenario: Burst mode is great when you place a camera in a location that you expect animals to be moving quickly through the camera’s detection zone and you would like to get more than just one image of them for better intel.
+Scenario: Burst mode is great when you place a game camera in a location that you expect animals to be moving quickly through the camera’s detection zone and you would like to get more than just one image of them for better intel.
 A location where an animal will be feeding and could be in front of the camera for longer periods of time would not be a good option for this setting.